English Bulldog health problems

 Brachycephalic Obstructive Airway Syndrome (BOAS)

 The symptoms of BOAS can vary from mild cases, characterized by noisy breathing and exercise intolerance, to severe cases, with increased respiratory effort even when sleeping and possible collapse after mild exercise.
 Generally, dogs that are diagnosed with many abnormalities tend to show more severe signs of the disease.
-If you notice that your pet shows any signs of the brachycephalic syndrome, you need to consult a vet immediately and design a proper treatment plan.
+If you notice that your pet shows any signs of the brachycephalic syndrome, you need to consult a vet immediately who can recommend a proper treatment plan.

 From there, your vet will thoroughly examine your pet and inspect the upper airway features.
-For a full examination, general anesthesia is needed and it’s usually combined with any other needed procedures, to avoid repeating anesthesia that might increase the risk of complications.
+For a full examination, general anaesthesia is needed and it’s usually combined with any other needed procedures, to avoid repeating anaesthesia that might increase the risk of complications.

 The treatment of choice in most cases is surgical correction of the anatomical abnormalities, to enhance the flow of air in the airways and improve the breathing pattern.
 The outcome depends heavily on the stage of the syndrome, the clinical signs observed and the amount of secondary effects that it has already caused, like abnormalities in the lungs, laryngeal and bronchial collapse, changes in the gastrointestinal tract and gastrointestinal reflux.

-Dogs with milder symptoms at the time of presentation, along with dogs at a young age, have usually better prognosis compared to more severe cases.
-Furthermore, a good diet to avoid obesity, and the management of any other health problems that the dog suffers from, will improve the outcome and enhance the welfare of your pet.
+Dogs with milder symptoms when they visit the vet, along with dogs at a young age, usually have a better prognosis compared to more severe cases.
+Additionally, a good diet to avoid obesity, and the management of any other health problems that the dog suffers from, will improve the outcome and enhance the welfare of your pet.

-Additionally, brachycephalic dogs are usually prone to overheating and need a lot of care, especially during the summer when the temperature is high.
-Remember to walk them outside early in the morning and late in the evening and avoid the rest of the day.
+It's also important to note that brachycephalic dogs are usually prone to overheating and need a lot of care, especially during the summer when the temperature is high.
+Remember to walk them outside early in the morning and late in the evening to avoid the warmest part of the day.
 Also, make sure they have access to fresh water and cool places all day long.
 Care is needed during transportation and car rides, as well, remembering never to leave your dog in the vehicle.

 Skin conditions